kolkko/Point-And-Click-Game-Sample/README.md

 ## Project Overview

+This project is the bare bones of a point and click game.
+I created it to help me learn how to use SDL2 and reinforce my C++ knowledge.
 The functionality using SDL2 is based on tutorials from [Will Usher](https://www.willusher.io/sdl2%20tutorials/2013/08/17/lesson-1-hello-world) and [Lazy Foo](http://lazyfoo.net/tutorials/SDL/).

 ## Expected Output

-This project is the starting point of a Point and Click game.

 <img src="readme_img0.PNG"/>